NuNetwork/documentation/_kb/receiving-dividends.md

 callouts:
 ---

+## The NuNetwork is not currently (as of 7/19/2017) operating on the dividend model and instead of issuing quarterly profits in a PPC dividend the network/custodians are conducting "Company Share BuyBacks" of NSR NuShares on the open market.

 ## Instructions for how to set up your connection between Peer(coin/unity) and Nu

 Dividends are sent out in the form of Peercoins.
 Once you export the Peercoin keys from your Nu wallet into your Peer(coin/unity) wallet the dividends will be accessible.
 Follow the instructions below to export the keys.